 Even Teddy the turtle approves!If you’re not able to make it to the Dickinson County Nature Center to try out this snowflake craft, why not try it at home today?

-You can find other toddler activities on our blog each week.
+You can find other toddler activities, like a giant three-dimensional snowflake, on our blog each week.
 Post your photos of this craft and your family participating in all our other activities with the hashtag #dcnaturecenter!